We envision communities where all lives are uplifted

 We value diverse experiences and voices.
 We value the rich diversity among individuals and groups across multiple dimensions including, but not limited to: race, ethnicity, nationality, age, gender, sexual orientation, gender identity and expression, cognitive aptitude, physical ability, religious belief, and socioeconomic status.
 We understand these identities as both multiple and intersecting, rarely standing alone in the experience of one person.

 We commit to continuing to cultivate a culture within Volunteers of America Minnesota/Wisconsin where all people count, feel they belong, and are valued for their contributions.
-In pursuit of our mission -- to help people gain self-reliance, dignity and hope – we commit to:
+In pursuit of our mission — to help people build hope, resilience and well-being — we commit to:

 - Recruit a diverse board of directors, staff, and volunteers;